 The foundation of the grand lodge remains today.

-From 1951 to 1967, during his tenure as governor of California, Ronald Reagan and his family spent many weekends at their 250 acre ranch, a thoroughbred horse farm dubbed “Yearling Row” (hence “Yearling Trail” there now).
+From 1951 to 1966, Ronald Reagan and his family spent many weekends at their 250 acre ranch, a thoroughbred horse farm dubbed “Yearling Row” (hence “Yearling Trail” there now).

-As a nod to history, California State Parks is planning a full equestrian center with trailer parking and campsites for the western end of the ranch
+As a nod to history, California State Parks has drawn up plans for an equestrian center with trailer parking and campsites for the western end of the ranch.

 Ronald and Nancy ride beside the main barn (right) that stands today